-Kimbe Bay’s incredible biodiversity – There is a line of thought among the marine scientific community that this large bay on the north coast of New Britain is probably where the first corals originated – a theory that has evolved as a result of the surveys conducted to assess and quantify the bay’s biodiversity.
+Kimbe Bay Biodiversity.
+There is a line of thought among the marine scientific community that this large bay on the north coast of New Britain is probably where the first corals originated.
+A theory that has evolved as a result of the surveys conducted to assess and quantify the bay’s biodiversity.

-The first of those surveys was done back in 1993 by The Nature Conservancy who conducted a Rapid Ecological Assessment (REA) on 78 sites in Kimbe Bay and identified a staggering 860 species of fish together 345 species of stony corals.
+The first of those surveys was done back in 1993 by The Nature Conservancy.
+They conducted a Rapid Ecological Assessment (REA) on 78 sites in Kimbe Bay.
+The REA identified a staggering 860 species of fish together 345 species of stony corals.

-Subsequent surveys have increased the total number of coral species identified to around 400 plus added 10 species of whales and dolphins to the overall mix!
+Subsequent surveys have increased the total number of coral species identified to around 400.
+In addition to another 10 species of whales and dolphins that were added to the overall mix!

 Kimbe Bay biodiversity is a function of three key factors – location, topography and geography….

-Physically, it’s location on the north coast of New Britain and its boundaries of Willaumez Peninsular to the west and Cape Tokoro some 140km to the east, means that Kimbe Bay is sheltered from the worst of New Britain’s weather.
+Physically, it is located on the north coast of New Britain.
+And its boundaries are the Willaumez Peninsular to the west and Cape Tokoro, some 140km to the east.
+Therefore Kimbe Bay is sheltered from the worst of New Britain’s weather.

-The underwater topography of that location is such that from the shore-line there is a sloping shelf down to around 200m (light blue on the map), roughly 3-5km wide and parallel to the shore all the way around the bay.
+The underwater topography of its location adds to Kimbe Bay biodiversity.
+Because from the shore-line there is a sloping shelf down to around 200m (light blue on the map).
+The shelf is roughly 3-5km wide and parallel to the shore all the way around the bay.

-Along that second shelf are dramatic seamounts and coral pinnacles that rise up towards the surface and provide isolated ecosystems for the marine creatures of the bay.
+Along that second shelf are dramatic seamounts and coral pinnacles.
+Which rise up towards the surface and provide isolated ecosystems for the marine creatures of the bay.

-The deep waters and generally benign conditions mean that Kimbe Bay functions as a nursery for the amazing array of marine creatures that are the source of its incredible biodiversity – but those creatures need to eat and that is where the geography comes in.
+The deep waters and generally benign conditions are really important.
+Because Kimbe Bay functions as a nursery for the amazing array of marine creatures that are the source of its incredible biodiversity.
+But those creatures need to eat and that is where the geography comes in.

-To the south of New Britain are the 4000m deep-water basins of the Solomon Sea and the powerful southern equatorial currents of the Pacific Ocean to the east.
+To the south of New Britain are the 4000m deep-water basins of the Solomon Sea.
+And, to the east, are the powerful southern equatorial currents of the Pacific Ocean.

-As those currents approach the south coast of New Britain they create upwellings that suck up the nitrogen and phosphorous laden detritus from those deep basins and carry it north through the Vitiaz Strait in the west, and the St Georges Channel in the east, in to the Bismarck Sea where it enters the predominantly anticlockwise circulation produced by the regional current flows.
+As those currents approach the south coast of New Britain.
+Upwellings are created that suck up the nitrogen and phosphorous laden detritus from those deep basins.
+Carrying them north through the Vitiaz Strait in the west.
+And the St Georges Channel in the east, in to the Bismarck Sea.
+Where they enter the predominantly anticlockwise circulation produced by the regional current flows.

-As those currents flow along the north coast of New Britain and around the top of the long and narrow Willaumez Peninsula, eddies are produced in the western part of Kimbe Bay that suck the nutrient rich flows into the bay and induce further upwellings from the deep water basins to the north.
+As those currents flow along the north coast of New Britain.
+They pass around the top of the long and narrow Willaumez Peninsula.
+Those flows produce eddies in the western part of Kimbe Bay, which suck the nutrient rich flows into the bay.
+Therefore inducing additional upwellings from the deep water basins to the north.